Scalar and vector gauges unification in de Sitter ambient space formalism: Introduction

-The noncommutative geometry in the theoretical description of the fundamental interactions, based on the gauge theories, was early considered \cite{flil,flil2,flilti}.
+Based on the gauge theories, the noncommutative geometry in the theoretical description of the fundamental interactions was early considered \cite{flil,flil2,flilti}.
 The scalar field as a gauge potential is also introduced recently in noncommutative geometry \cite{chilsu}, and fuzzy dS $4$-hyperboloid (fuzzy dS space-time) \cite{spst2}.
 They used the Yang-Mills matrix models to obtain a unified gauged theory for all vector gauge and Higgs fields \cite{chilsu,ste}.
 Moreover, the other property of the scalar field, which is essential in quantum geometry, was already presented by J. Iliopoulos: {\it I mentioned already the special role of the Brout-Englert-Higgs scalar as the distance between different branes in the phase with spontaneously broken symmetry} \cite{il18}.
-Therefore, considering the scalar gauge potential as the connection fields between different branes may be introduced in fuzzy geometry or noncommutative geometry.
-In this perspective, the scalar gauge potential may be interpreted as a source of the gravitational attraction or repulsion between the different dS hyperboloids or ``branes'' in quantum geometry.
+Therefore, considering the scalar gauge potential as the connection fields between other branes may be introduced in fuzzy geometry or noncommutative geometry.
+In this classical geometry perspective, the scalar gauge potential may be a source of the gravitational attraction or repulsion between the different dS hyperboloids or ``branes'' in quantum geometry.

-Here, we explain how the global invariant transformation of the \textit{mmc} scalar field equation in dS ambient space formalism could play a similar role as the gauge transformation in the Yang-Mills theory.
+Here, we explain how the global invariant transformation of the mmc scalar field equation in dS ambient space formalism could play a similar role as the gauge transformation in the Yang-Mills theory.
 We present the interaction between scalar and spinor fields in space-time notation from this transformation.
 An arbitrary constant five-vector field appears in spinor field transformation.
 The Yukawa interaction can be extracted by fixing this arbitrary constant five-vector in the null curvature limit.
-Thanks to the constant five-vector field, a unification of gauge scalar and vector fields are constructed in ambient space formalism.
-The quantum scalar field fluctuation may be interpreted as the connection field in the dS quantum geometry, {\it i.e.} the connection field between different dS hyperboloids.
-For some choices of the constant five-vector field in a matrix form, the gauge scalar-vector fields unification in the spectral action of noncommutative geometry can be reconstructed.
+Thanks to the constant five-vector field, a unification of scalar and vector gauge fields are constructed in ambient space formalism.
+We discuss that the quantum scalar field may be interpreted as the connection field in the dS quantum geometry, {\it i.e.} the connection field between different dS hyperboloids or many worlds.
+For some choices of the constant five-vector field in a matrix form, the scalar and vector gauge fields' unification in the spectral action of noncommutative geometry can be reconstructed.